patternfly/patternfly-react/packages/react-topology/src/components/TopologyView/examples/Topology.md

 To do this, you will need:

-1. A `CustomNodeProps` interface with an `element` of type `Node`.
-2. A `CustomNode` component, with `CustomNodeProps` as the generic type, and the destructured `element` as the parameter.
+- A `CustomNode` component, with `CustomNodeProps` as the generic type, and the destructured `element` as the parameter.
 The code in the example shows how you can get data from `element` and apply it to the attributes of `DefaultNode`.

 Within each node in your `NODES` array, you can set `data` to include additional custom attributes.